 Roisin is a member of Chambers’ International & Travel Group.
 Recent work includes: advising on jurisdictional and limitation arguments arising from accidents in hotels and road traffic accidents abroad; advising on service of documents on a Turkish third party in a claim involving a fatal ballooning accident in Turkey; and, drafting a defence pleading Chinese limitation law.

 Roisin represents families and other interested parties at all types of inquests.
-Roisin recently attended a three-day inquest, instructed on behalf of the local authority, into the death by drowning of a young man with autism and epilepsy in the local leisure centre swimming pool.
+Roisin recently attended a three-day inquest, instructed on behalf of the local authority, into the death by drowning of a young man with autism and epilepsy in a leisure centre swimming pool.
 She also recently attended a five-day inquest on behalf of the family of the deceased in circumstances where the deceased sustained fatal head injuries at work whilst dismantling a faulty vehicle lift.

 Roisin has extensive experience in credit hire litigation and is frequently instructed in high value credit hire claims.
 She is fully familiar with the frequently argued issues of rate, impecuniosity, need and period.